 The Yaacov Herzog Center for Jewish Identity has been operating for over 30 years in the southern region of Israel, with a focus on the Western Negev, in the fields of education and Jewish identity.
-The organization has extensive experience in facilitating dialogue groups and study circles for diverse and varied populations.
-It engages 800 learners from all segments of Israeli society each year.
-In response to the war, the Center is opening a series of six study groups, of which three are recommended for support: "learning from pain" study group, "southern women" study group, and "family embrace" study group.
+The organization has extensive experience in facilitating dialogue groups and study circles for diverse and varied populations and engages 800 learners from all segments of Israeli society annually.
+In response to the war, the Center opened new, unique study groups, three of which were supported by Jewish Federations: "Learning from Pain," "Southern Women," and "Family Embrace."